gniluje/Cardinal-Modular-Synth-Chataigne-module/README.md

 # Cardinal-Modular-Synth-Chataigne-module

 Module to control Cardinal "host param" module in its standalone version through OSC.
-Cardinal is a A fully free and self-contained modular synthesizer based on the popular VCV Rack (https://cardinal.kx.studio/)
+Cardinal is a fully free and self-contained modular synthesizer based on the popular VCV Rack (https://cardinal.kx.studio/)

 in Cardinal :